When I first wrote about virtual races a few years ago, they were still fairly obscure.

 For obvious reasons, there is more support than ever online for virtual racers.
 Most virtual races have Strava groups, Facebook groups, or Instagram hashtags.

-- Connect with other runners doing your virtual race.
+- Connect with other runners doing your race in the online race forums.

 - Let your friends and family know when you are running so they can (virtually) cheer you on.

 - I’ve seen photos of neighbors putting out supportive lawn signs when they knew someone would be virtually racing in the neighborhood.

 - If you are so inclined, Facetime or call friends (or let them know they can call you) during your race.